samalty/django-blog/README.md

 # Django Blog Mini-Project

-A simple blog appwritten using Django.
+A simple blog app written using Django.